 To qualify for a field trip grant, your school must:

 - Serve students in grades 4-8 in Santa Clara County;

 - Submit the HSJ School Programs Registration Online Booking Form and CHCP Grant Application Form (below);

-- If accepted for a field trip, complete and return a Virtual Field Trip Evaluation form (provided at the time of your field trip) no later than one week following the date of your virtual field trip at HSJ.
+- If accepted for a field trip, complete and return a Program Evaluation form (provided at the time of your field trip) no later than one week following the date of your field trip at HSJ.

 Field Trip Application Process

 - Please complete all related applications (see above).

 - After we receive your applications, our staff will determine your field trip eligibility based on schedule, staffing, and program availability.

 - Our education staff will connect with you after you submit your applications to notify you of your field trip status, confirm your reservation request date, and provide you with a field trip date.